OliverClements/esxi-elcapitan-isoscript/README.md

-# Create a VMware ESXi 6+ bootable El Capitan Install .ISO
+# Create a VMware ESXi 6+ bootable El Capitan / macOS Sierra Install .ISO

 This is the first step in creating a Mac OS VM on an ESXi server (v6+)